Connecting your Phone

 Voicemail service is available on all campus phones for faculty and staff.
 Tenured and tenure-track faculty with office phone service are provided with one voicemail box at no monthly charge.
 All other faculty and staff will incur $5.50 per month for each mailbox.

 To retrieve your voicemail messages, either press the Voicemail key on the phone, call 1-1000 on campus, or call 757-221-1000 off campus.
 The Voice Mail Quick Reference Guide (pdf) is a helpful tool in understanding the flow of the voicemail system menus.

-The online companion software, Communicator, can also be used to view your call history and access Voicemail messages.
+The online companion software, Mitel's Connect Client, can also be used to view your call history and access Voicemail messages.
 It also allows you to send your voicemail messages as an attachment to your email.